 The advantage of providing a Super Scraper to your Scouts is that while you can use just about any sharp, hard object to scrape the FireSteel and make sparks, some work better than others.
 Even knives are made of different materials, hardness, etc. By providing Super Scrapers to all your scouts, you will have them all using the same materials as you teach them how to use firesteels.

 If you are even more budget minded, you cannot go wrong with purchasing a FireSteel Ranger 2.5 and a Super Scraper for each scout.
 While the Super Scraper is not attached to the FireSteel, these FireSteel rods will still work very well for training scouts how to make fires with FireSteels.

 Scouting and FireSteel.com Go Hand in Hand

 A Matchless Combination

 As always, I am here to answer your questions and especially value those from the wonderful people who are teaching the next generation the important skill of making fires!

-Well, there is still three feet of snow here in the Great North Woods, it's a sunny day, 20-degrees F - I'm going snowshoeing this find Spring Day.
+Well, there is still three feet of snow here in the Great North Woods, it's a sunny day, 20-degrees F - I'm going snowshoeing this fine Spring Day.
 Hope you get out there too :-)